Center Joint Unified School District

 Center Joint Unified School District (CJUSD) is a school district, located at the northern edge of Sacramento County, California, in the town of Antelope.
 It was founded in 1858.
 There are two high schools (Center High School and McClellan High School), one middle school (Wilson Riles Middle School), and five elementary schools (Dudley Elementary, North Country Elementary, Oak Hill Elementary, Rex Fortune Elementary, and Spinelli Elementary).

-Center High, the primary high school for the district (McClellan is designated as an alternative school, intended to help at-risk students graduate) was recently ranked the third-best public school in the state.
-Its student publications program, which includes the Blue & Gold newspaper, and The Epic yearbook, has won many different varieties of awards, top-10 rankings in every year between 1996 and 2011 (except 2004).
+Center High is the primary high school for the district, while McClellan is designated as an alternative school, intended to help at-risk students graduate.

-The current superintendent of Center Unified School District is Mr. Scott Loehr.
+The current superintendent is Scott Loehr.

 In 2003 Center USD gave territory to Roseville Joint Union High School District and Dry Creek Joint Elementary School District.